-I know hypnotism won’t work for a person who is not there for themselves because a person cannot be hypnotized to act against their will.
 You must be the one who wants to stop smoking, for example, not your spouse who is worried about you or your children who think it is stupid.
 So ask yourself before making a New Year’s Declaration, is this what YOU want?
 If it is, then – and only then – proceed to Step Two.

 STEP TWO – Keep your goal reasonable and specific